-Every Kanta Service has its own joint testing period, and its more detailed contents and timetable are planned separately.
+Every Kanta Service has its own joint testing content, for which more detailed specifications and timing will be planned separately.
 It is not possible to provide an accurate estimate of the duration of joint testing because the total duration of the testing phases depends, e.g. on

 - the initial readiness of the information system

 - the resources of the parties taking part in the testing

 - the number of errors detected and the need to carry out retests